 Marty Robbins was more than a country music icon—he was also a skilled NASCAR driver with a passion for racing.
 Born Martin David Robinson on September 26, 1925, in Glendale, Arizona, Robbins rose to fame with his smooth voice and knack for storytelling through song.

-Robbins wasn’t flashy, but his music and racing careers brought him financial success.
+Robbins kept things simple—no flashy jets or islands—yet his dual careers in music and NASCAR built real wealth.
 He settled in a spacious home in Franklin, Tennessee, which we’ll explore in detail.
 As for private jets or islands, there’s no record of Robbins owning such luxuries.
 He was more of a down-to-earth guy, focusing on his music and racing career.

 Where Is Marty Robbins’ House Located?